sebolbcde/bcde8/_posts/2017-08-09-invited-speakers.markdown

 #### CAF Economy and Development Report

-Juan will present __CAF's 2017 Economy and Development Report__ that looks at the role of Urbanization in Development from the perspective of several Latin American countries.
+Juan will present __CAF's 2017 Economy and Development Report__ that analyzes the role of u rbanization in development from the perspective of several Latin American countries.